EducationThe history of medical cannabis: Ancient China to modern times

 Contents

-Ancient administraion of cannabis in medicine
+Ancient use of cannabis in medicine

-It is believed that Emperor Shen Nung of China first explored the potential medical benefits of cannabis between 2696 and 2737 BC.
+It is believed that Emperor Shen Nung of China first explored the medical benefits of cannabis between 2696 and 2737 BC.
 Known as the father of Chinese medicine, Emperor Shen Nung created the Pen Ts’ao Pharmacopoeia, a medical encyclopaedia, to record the results of his experiments.
-This included using cannabis, or ‘ma’, to treat a range of illnesses and ailments including malaria, gout, rheumatism, and constipation.

 Other historical texts suggest cannabis was being utilised medicinally in India as early as 1000 BC.
 The Hindu scripture Atharvaveda details five plants that are thought to relieve anxiety when consumed, one of these being Bhanga which is an edible form of cannabis.
-We also know that medical cannabis was administered across the Roman Empire, as it can also be seen referenced in ancient Greek and Latin documents.
+We also know that medical cannabis was used across the Roman Empire, as it can also be seen referenced in ancient Greek and Latin documents.

 19th Century to early 20th Century

-Historians theorise that the practice of using cannabis medicinally had reached Britain by the Nineteenth century, following William Brooke O’Shaugnessy’s return from India.
+Historians predict that the practice of using cannabis medicinally had reached Britain by the Nineteenth century, following William Brooke O’Shaugnessy’s return from India.
 In the 1830s, the Irish Physician was working for the East India Company as an assistant surgeon, conducting experiments involving medical cannabis.
 In 1834 O’Shaugnessy published a report detailing the success he’d found in treating vomiting and chills in patients with cholera by using high doses of hemp tinctures.

 In America, the medicinal properties of cannabis were officially recorded in the US Pharmacopoeia.
 Founded in 1820, the United States Pharmacopoeia (USP) publishes annual information about drugs and medicinal treatments.
 In the 1851 edition, ‘Extractum Cannabis’ made its debut appearance.
-Listed as a drug known to intoxicate and exhilarate, as well as having medicinal benefits when applied in the treatment of depression, addiction and hysteria, ‘Extractum Cannabis’ and ‘Extract of Hemp’ was removed from the USP in 1942.
+Listed as a drug known to intoxicate and exhilarate, as well as having medicinal benefits when used in the treatment of depression, addiction and hysteria, ‘Extractum Cannabis’ and ‘Extract of Hemp’ was removed from the USP in 1942.
 This change happened following The Marihuana Tax Act, and its subsequent change in legal status.

 Criminalisation of Cannabis